"HUMANITY SPRINGS INTO EXISTENCE WITH POETRY"

 Sometimes the whole thing seemed like those absurdities we’d hear in the radiotheaters, the stories of what the communists themselves suffered at the hands of the Nazis.
 Things repeated themselves; the ruler and the subjugated remain always the same.
 And, in the end, there came a point when they told me that “all your crime, your hostility, your desire to overthrow the people’s power, all your wickedness consists in your poems: You have written bad poems.
 And you have written them not because you don’t know how, but because you don’t want to.”

 “You have written them on purpose.”

-Yes, “you have written them on purpose because the Party has given you schooling.
-And since it has educated you, you ought to know how to do the right poetry.
+Yes, “you have written them on purpose because the Party has sent you to school.
+And since it has given you education, you ought to know how to do the right poetry.
 This is how you are thanking us, and so you are dangerous and we’ll punish you.”

 Those cells were terrifying, you said it yourself just now.
 Were you alone or did you have any friends?

 No, alone.
 During the interrogation they don’t allow you to communicate with anyone.
-Or at most, they will bring in a friend who is not your friend but theirs.
+Or at most they will bring in a friend who is not your friend but theirs.
 They may bring in the informer.
-Which means, who doesn’t know will pay.
+Which means, those who don’t know will pay.